Skip to main content

 • Processed meats - for example, salami, bacon.

-It might be a good idea to cut all of the suggested foods out of your diet for a week or two to see if your symptoms disappear.
+An acid reflux diet involves cutting all of the suggested foods out of your diet for one or two weeks to see if your symptoms disappear.
 If they do disappear then you could add these foods back into your diet one at a time to see if they are what is causing your reflux.

 If your symptoms come back, perhaps because of other factors as listed above, you may need to cut out potential triggers again until the symptoms have settled down.

-In general, a healthy diet is associated with a lower risk of reflux symptoms.
+There aren't any specific foods to eat to treat that feeling of heartburn, but in general, a healthy diet is associated with a lower risk of acid reflux symptoms.
 In particular:

 Are you protected against flu?